 Fresh apple cider.
-My tounge tingles at the thought.
+My tongue tingles at the thought.
 Who doesn’t enjoy a glass of the sweet treat at least once during autumn?
 It’s fall in a cup, I know I say that all the time but it truly is!

 A couple of years ago while living in Mexico I started to miss “Apple Hill”, apple cider and fall in general.
 I had apples on hand from Azure Standard so I decided to try my hand at making my own apple cider.
 As long as you have a good blender like a Blendtec it is very easy to make a bit of fresh apple cider at home.
 If you are making a huge batch you might want to use a Champion Juicer or make it in your washing machine like this family did.

 Apple juice from the store doesn’t hold a candle to fresh apple cider made from home.
 You can also make a spicy hot apple cider or ferment the cider for a sparkling version.
-Thanksgiving is never complete for me without sparking cider.
-Making your own apple cider requires only 4 things, apples, a bit of water, a blender/juicer and a tea towel.
+Thanksgiving is never complete for me without sparkling cider.
+Making your own apple cider requires only 4 things, apples, a bit of water, a blender/juicer, and a tea towel.
 Are you ready to give it a try and learn how to make fresh apple cider?
 If you decide to use a juicer follow the instructions that came with it.

 How to Make Fresh Apple Cider in a Blender